 The need for more talent is going to be significant, as will be the need for marketing and advertising agencies offering AR to their clients.

-According to ARtillery Intelligence's latest forecast, advertising is one of the most significant growth areas in AR, growing to $8.8 billion by 2023 and doubling each consecutive year.
+According to ARtillery Intelligence's forecast, advertising is one of the most significant growth areas in AR, growing to $8.8 billion by 2023 and doubling each consecutive year.
 So given the osmosis of talent to revenue-generating fields, and according to typical supply/demand dynamics, there will be a real need for new talent.

 The technology aligns nicely for immersive and high-engagement ads.
 But the advertising world is famously laggard.
 It will take a few cycles and feedback loops before AR is prevalent in mainstream advertising.
 But for the advertiser, this currently means a definite first-mover advantage.